reflectoring/reflectoring.github.io/_posts/2020-03-01-spring-boot-argumentresolver.md

 tags: ["Spring MVC"]
 ---

 Spring MVC provides a very convenient programming model for creating web controllers.
-We declare a method signature and the method arguments will be resolved auomatically by Spring.
-If it doesn't work for some reason, Spring will automatically return a proper HTTP error code.
+We declare a method signature and the method arguments will be resolved automatically by Spring.
+We can make it even more convenient by letting Spring pass custom objects from our domain into controller methods so we don't have to map them each time.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/argumentresolver" %}